YaSuenag/ulviewer/README.md

 Your logs are shown in main window.

-You can set filters through log decoration.
+* You can set filters through log decoration.
 You can choose decoration from [ComboBox](https://docs.oracle.com/javase/8/javafx/api/javafx/scene/control/ComboBox.html), and check on [CheckBox](https://docs.oracle.com/javase/8/javafx/api/javafx/scene/control/CheckBox.html).
+* If you want to search logs with some keywords, you can search it through search window.

 #### Drawing chart